Francisco Abal: Uruguayan Air Force Flight 571

 On the plane he was traveling next to Nando, in the right row of seats but in the aisle seat.
 He later asked his friend to change seats.
 Also on the plane was his cousin, Javier Methol, 36, with his wife Liliana, 34.
 Javier was an executive and shareholder in the Abal cigarette factory and a survivor of the tragedy.

 After the crash, Panchito was badly injured and his legs were damaged, but in spite of the injury he was able to speak; it is known that he told part of the events of the accident.
 When the provisional wall was built to cover the hole in the plane, he was laid there along with the other seriously injured: the siblings Susana and Nando Parrado.
 During that night, with a trickle of voice, he asked for help that nobody could give him and murmured that he was freezing.
 Later at dawn, when medicine students Roberto Canessa and Gustavo Zerbino examined the wounded the next morning, they realized that he had died as a result of his wounds and the extreme cold.
 The corpse was covering Susana Parrado and presented a purple hue in the extremities.
 He was only 21 years old.
 Susana died a few days later.
-Currently, his remains rest together with the other victims five meters from the monument in their honor at the site of the accident.
+Currently, his remains rest together with the other victims five meters (20 feet) from the monument in their honor at the site of the accident.